 Challenging the assessment role

 The new assessment roll is prepared by the city of Montreal every 3 years.
-It came into effect on January 1, 2020.
+It comes into effect on January 1, 2023.
 The assessment roll is used as the basis for calculating municipal and school taxes.
 It allows the tax burden to be distributed among the landowners.

 You disagree with the property assessment of your property?
 It doesn't reflect reality?
 Here is when and how to request a review of the assessment roll.